rosajen27/employee-directory/README.md

 # Employee Directory

-An employee directory created with React.
-An employee or manager would benefit greatly from being able to view non-sensitive data about other employees.
-It would be particularly helpful to be able to filter employees by name.
+An employee or manager would benefit greatly from being able to utilize an Employee Directory to view non-sensitive data about other employees.
+This Employee Directory was created with REACT and allows the user to search and filter employees by name.

 ## Table of Contents